Host2Host is proud to be in partnership with Travel Portland

 Host2Host has a seat on the Travel Portland Board

-Host2Host's first Travel Portland Board Member
+Host2Host's Travel Portland Board Member

 How Host2Host gained a seat on the Travel Portland Board